-- The domestic hot water service must be in accordance with BS 5546 and BS 6700. - 2.
+- 1. The DHW service must be in accordance with BS.5546 & BS.6700. - 2.
 Refer to Table 1 for minimum and maximum working pressures.
 In areas of low mains water pressures the domestic hot water regulator may be removed from the DHW flow turbine cartridge.
-Refer to Section 3.30.
+Refer to Section 3.20.
 The boiler will require the flow rate to be set to obtain a temperature rise of 35°C at the tap furthest from the boiler. - 3.
 The boilers are suitable for connection to most types of washing machine and dishwasher appliances. - 4.
-If the shower/mixer valve does not incorporate non-return valves the following must be followed: - a.
+When connecting to suitable showers, ensure that: - a.
 The cold inlet to the boiler is fitted with an approved antivacuum or syphon non-return valve. - b.
 Hot and cold water supplies to the shower are of equal pressure.